The Bankrate promise

 - Online lenders: Many online lenders offer a prequalification tool on their websites, which allows you to see what terms you might be eligible for before applying.
 This can save you a hard credit check if you don’t meet the requirements.

 - Car dealerships: You can finance your car through a dealership if you meet the financial and credit criteria.
-You’ll meet with a representative of the finance department, and they will send your information to different lenders.
+You’ll meet with a finance department representative, and they will send your information to different lenders.
 Some dealerships may also offer programs for borrowers with a bad credit history.
+However, dealerships often mark up the rates they offer to make more money off the deal.

-- Buy-here, pay-here dealerships: Buy-here, pay-here dealerships can be useful if you don’t get approved by a bank or lender for a loan, but they should be approached with caution.
-While these types of dealerships may be more likely to approve someone with bad credit for a loan, the interest rates can be much higher.
+- Buy-here, pay-here dealerships: Buy-here, pay-here dealerships can be useful if you don’t get approved by a bank or lender for a loan, but be cautious.
+While these dealerships may be more likely to approve someone with bad credit for a loan, the interest rates can be much higher.

 5. Prequalify with lenders

-Prequalification allows you to see if you’re eligible for a loan before you apply.
-With prequalification, you’ll save time in applications and avoid unnecessary hard credit checks.
+Prequalification lets you see if you’re eligible for a loan before you apply and view estimated loan terms.
+Plus, you’ll save time in applications and avoid unnecessary hard credit checks that can negatively impact your credit score.

 6. Be sure the terms are final

 Lower monthly payments look good on paper and are usually used to entice buyers.
-In reality, they may lead to you paying more for your car over the life of the loan, since they come with longer terms.
+They may lead to you paying more for your car over the life of the loan since they come with longer terms.
 Because car loans for bad credit have higher APRs, you may end up paying thousands more than the car’s full value by the end of the loan because of interest accumulation.

 When you’re shopping, look for the most favorable terms — usually the lowest APR over the shortest period.
 That way, you will have more manageable monthly payments with reasonable interest rates.
-If you’re unable to find a low APR, you may want to consider shopping for a different vehicle.
+If you cannot find a low APR, consider shopping for a different vehicle.

 Ask a friend or a relative to go with you, says Massachusetts-based consumer attorney Yvonne Rosmarin.
 Bringing someone you trust to the negotiating table can help inspire confidence.
 And confidence, combined with knowledge, can lead to more favorable loan terms.